Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 BRH, Example: BRH Z 14           (Jump to Line 14 if the last Number has the Zero Flag);

 LOD, Example: LOD 13 5 2         (Load from Data Memory the Register Pointed to by R13 into 5 BUT add to the Pointed Register Value 2);

-STR, Example: STR 13 45          (Store the Number 45 into the Pointed Register from R13)

 That is all to the Pseudo Code EXCEPT for one Thing and that is the RESTRICTIONS: